florianhartig/ResearchSkills/Labs/LiteratureResearch/readme.md

 * ISI web of knowledge http://webofknowledge.com/ (proprietory, slow, but most "official")
 * Scopus http://www.scopus.com/ (proprietory, competitor to ISI)

-see comments in the scripts about their use
+see comments in the lecture notes / scripts about their use, in particular about how to use advanced search patterns and how they index the papers.

 ## Reference Managers